 If you haven’t started a family or your family isn’t yet complete, you might postpone breast reduction surgery until pregnancy isn’t an issue.
 Changes to breast tissue during pregnancy could affect your surgical results.

-Also, breast-feeding might be challenging after breast reduction surgery — although some research suggests that breast-feeding difficulty after breast reduction surgery is related to a lack of support or coaching rather than the surgery itself.
+Also, breastfeeding might be challenging after breast reduction surgery — although some research suggests that breastfeeding difficulty after breast reduction surgery is related to a lack of support or coaching rather than the surgery itself.

 Breast reduction surgery has the same risks as any other type of major surgery — bleeding, infection and an adverse reaction to the anesthesia.
 Other possible risks include:

-The risk of poor wound healing seems to increase with the amount of breast tissue removed.
+The risk of poor wound healing seems to increases with the amount of breast tissue removed.
 However, it isn’t clear that women with a higher body mass index are at greater risk of complications from breast reduction surgery.